tiongjjyi/tp/docs/DeveloperGuide.md

     * 1a1.
 CodeSphere prompts the user to choose an existing student to be deleted.
     * 1a2.
 User chooses an existing student to be deleted.</br>
     Use case resumes at step 4

+**Use case: Add a pending question for a student**

+**Preconditions**: User has an existing profile.

+**MSS**

+1. User chooses to add a pending question for a student.
+2. CodeSphere displays the student’s current information.
+3. CodeSphere prompts the user to confirm the deletion.
+4. User confirms the deletion.
+5. CodeSphere deletes the student.
+   Use Case Ends.

+**Extensions**

+* 1a.
+CodeSphere detects that the target student does not exist.
+    * 1a1.
+CodeSphere prompts the user to choose an existing student to be deleted.
+    * 1a2.
+User chooses an existing student to be deleted.</br>
+      Use case resumes at step 4

+* a.
+At any time, the User chooses to cancel the edit.
+    * *a1.
+CodeSphere requests to confirm the cancellation.
+    * *a2.
+User confirms the cancellation.
+      Use case ends.

 *{More to be added}*